 This measuring system uses gamma rays.
 Therefore take note of the instructions for radiation protection in chapter "Product description".
 Any work on the source container may only be carried out under the supervision of a qualified radiation protection officer.

-2.5 EU conformity
+2.5 Conformity

-The device fulfils the legal requirements of the applicable EU directives.
-By affixing the CE marking, we confirm the conformity of the instrument with these directives.
+The device complies with the legal requirements of the applicable country-specific directives or technical regulations.
+We confirm conformity with the corresponding labelling.

-The EU conformity declaration can be found on our homepage.
+The corresponding conformity declarations can be found on our homepage.

 Electromagnetic compatibility